Last Updated on April 8, 2021 by Lori Geurin

 Summary – Reasons To Take Probiotics

 As you can tell, probiotics are good for digestive health.
-Plus the other health benefits are pretty great too.
-You can easily get probiotics by eating any of the foods listed above.
+Plus the other health benefits of probiotics are pretty great too.
+You can easily get probiotics by eating any of the probiotic foods listed above.

 You may also decide you want to learn how to make your own fermented foods.
 It’s fun and affordable too!
 I make homemade kombucha and prefer it to the store-bought flavors.

-Please note that if you take probiotic supplements, take them in the morning an hour before breakfast, on an empty stomach.
+Please note that if you take probiotic supplements it’s best to take them in the morning an hour before breakfast, on an empty stomach.
 Or you can take them two hours after eating dinner.

-Also, you can learn more about probiotics here: What Are Probiotics And Where Can I Find Them?
+Also, you can learn more about probiotics in What Are Probiotics And Where Can I Find Them?

 What benefits have you noticed from taking probiotics?
 Do you have any tips to share?